lbitumi/lbitumi/README.md

 - 👋 Hi, I’m @lbitumi
 - 👀 I’m interested in web code programing
 - 🌱 I’m currently learning photograpy and HTML /CSS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... @lbitumi on Instagram
+- 📫 @lbitumi on Instagram

 <!---
 lbitumi/lbitumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.